dipdipdipitydip/gmailgun/README.md

 # gmailgun
 # gmail
-# Email Marketing Tool
+# Free Email Marketing Tool

 The Gmail Marketing Tool to Mail a List of Emails Using Gmail and Linux
 -------------------------------------------------

-Gmail marketing tool Instructions
+Free Gmail email marketing tool
+Bulk Email Sender

 Email a list of contacts from xlsx file with row Label EMAIL for emails